ArslanIrshad105/CRUD-Rest-API-with-Node-and-Express-using-JSON-File/Readme.md

 **Delete:** Remove data entries from the JSON file.

 **Endpoints:**

-GET /users/getusers : Retrieve all items.
+GET: "/users/getusers" Retrieve all items.

-POST /users/adduser : Add user in the json file
+POST: "/users/adduser" Add user in the json file

-GET /users/search/:key : Search the user by key
+GET: "/users/search/:key" Search the user by key

-GET /users/getusersemail : Retrive all the users emails
+GET: "/users/getusersemail" Retrive all the users emails

+DELETE: "/users/deleteuser/:key" Remove users from the JSON file.

 **Technologies Used:**